input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 JavaScript backend in GHC's user guide, but for now your best chance is to look at GHCJS's documentation or at the source code.
 In this post, we'll build GHC as a JavaScript cross-compiler and run a trivial Haskell program in the browser.

+Please note: this is a technology preview of the in-development JavaScript backend for GHC.
+Not all Haskell features are implemented, and bugs are expected.
+It is currently not possible for JavaScript code to call into Haskell code ("foreign exports" aren't implemented).
+GHC does not support multi-targets, so a GHC executable built for JavaScript will only be able to produce JavaScript, and a separate GHC must be used if intending to additionally target other platforms such as native.

 ## Building GHC as a Cross Compiler to JavaScript